 Practice makes perfect

 You’ve probably heard the old saying, “Practice makes perfect.”
 It may not be trite but it is true.
 No one becomes an expert golfer overnight.
 To keep improving your skills and enhance your enjoyment of the game you need to spend some time on the course honing your technique.
 There are many tips to become a better golfer, but the key is to practice as often as you can.
 If you want to be a better golfer, plan on spending at least one day a week practicing your skills.
 But don’t stop there-try to devote more time to hitting those balls and improving your game.

 Best courses for beginners

 When it comes to playing golf, if you are a beginner, finding the best courses can be challenging.
 Not all courses are right for every golfer.
 There are many factors to consider before choosing a course that is appropriate for your skill level.
 It’s important to find one that caters more to beginners and hopefully doesn’t have too many hazards!
-Ask friends, golf pros, or other golfers about which course they recommend if you’re just starting.
+Ask friends, golf pros, or other golfers about which golf courses in Huntsville, AL(or wherever you are) they recommend if you’re just starting.